dojennifer/sta304-ps5/README.md

 1. Download the raw data file as provided in the "inputs" folder.
 Alternvatively, ensure any data taken from the City of Toronto's Open Data Portal: COVID-19 Cases in Toronto, correspond to the dates considered in the paper.
 2. Run the data cleaning script that is provided in the "scripts" folder.
 In order for the scripts to run correctly, ensure that the filepath and file names in your code match with the ones on your system.
 3. Ensure that the cleaned data files from step 2 are placed in the "outputs" folder.
-4. In the "outputs" folder, you will find the the .Rmd file which should be ran to generate the report ("PS5.Rmd")
+4. In the "outputs" folder, you will find the the .Rmd file ("PS5.Rmd") which should be ran to generate the report.